ironscar/dba-starter/postgres/docs/2 - tables.md

 - use `CREATE TABLE` command to do this
 - we can set the type to `serial` to auto-generate ids
+  - this internally creates a sequence and sets the column to non-null
+  - sequence is automatically dropped if column is dropped
+  - we should always skip this from insert otherwise it can cause conflicts with the sequence
 - we can delete tables using `drop table {tableName}`
 - we can also create a table from another table as `create table tb as table tb2`
   - this effectively copies the structure & all data